nodejs/node/doc/api/fs.md

 * The group may read and write the file.
 * Others may read and execute the file.

+Note: When using raw numbers where file modes are expected, any value larger than `0o777` may result in platform-specific behaviors that are not supported to work consistently.
+Therefore constants like `S_ISVTX`, `S_ISGID` or `S_ISUID` are
+not exposed in `fs.constants`.

 Caveats: on Windows only the write permission can be changed, and the distinction among the permissions of group, owner or others is not implemented.